jmarolf/getting-started/README.md

   - De-compiler
     - I want to see how this is implemented

-## Solving Problem in Visual Studio
+## Solving Problems in Visual Studio

 ### Debugging